computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

-**linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux.
-It can be used by new Linux users learning shell scripting and how to solve such problems or as a resource of UNIX-centric solutions for all higher-level shell scripting.
+**linux-shell-base** is a resource/reference of solutions to foundational shell scripting problems in Linux.
+It is a solution for shell scripting problems in the lowest sublayer of the Linux application layer for higher-level shell scripting.

-All solutions in this repository conform to four principles:
+All solutions conform to four principles:

-* Apply to a large part of the Linux community.
+* Solve a problem applicable to a large part of the Linux community.
+* Solve a problem that requires a considerable amount of research.
 * Adhere to the [UNIX philosophy][reference-Eric-Raymond-17_Unix_Rules].
 * Follow a standard [guideline][wiki-Guideline-for-Scripts].
-* Solve a problem requiring a considerable amount of research.

-This repository has no build/install automation as it provides low-level solutions for multiple paradigms of the Linux application layer (see the bin/ directory).
-All solutions are additionally independent of each other.
+This repository has no build/install automation.
+All solutions are additionally independent of each other and contained in the following three directories:

-It consists of three directories:

 ### bin/